ciesiolka/abc2svg-chisel/README.md

 Only one included file is allowed.

+If you have installed abc2svg in a site of yours, you may put a file **pref.js** with the abc2svg scripts.
+This file may contain various javascript functions and also ABC parameters.
+These parameters must be defined inside the following sequence:

+	if (typeof abc2svg == "undefined")
+	    var abc2svg = {}
+	if (!abc2svg.a_inc)
+		abc2svg.a_inc = {}
+	abc2svg.a_inc["default.abc"] = `
+	.. put here the ABC parameters ..
+	`

 If you have a US keyboard, its behaviour can be changed for easier music entering by one of these bookmarklets:
 <a href="javascript:(function(){if(typeof%20abc2svg.loadjs=='function'){abc2svg.loadjs('abckbd-1.js')}else{alert('use%20with%20abc2svg%20editor')}})()"